titola/neuropa/README.md

 There are drones around my home.
 One is very near on March 19th 2019 20:50.

-I want to share the analysis of this attack to publicly report the cowards that are secretly assaulting and torturing me from 2017, 24 hours/day.
+I want to share a part of the analysis of this attack to publicly report the cowards that are secretly assaulting and torturing me from 2017, 24 hours/day.
 If the Italian police and secret services fear these infamous killers, they can say to me who they are and I personally and definitively will resolve the problem.
 If on the contrary it is an illegal C4ISRT system (Command, Control, Communications,